alchemyplatform/create-web3-dapp/.github/README.md

 -   [Examples](https://github.com/alchemyplatform/create-web3-dapp-examples) - See the components implemented in a real world dapp
 -   [Community](https://t.me/createweb3dapp) - Meet other builders, get support, and give feedback!

+<p align"center">🟡 No need to clone: run "npx create-web3-dapp@latest" in your terminal to get started</p>

 </br>

 ## What is create-web3-dapp?